citizenwallet/indexer/README.md

 # Smart Contract Indexer (ERC20, ERC721, ERC1155)

-Smart contract indexing program
+Smart contract indexing program & api.

 ## Intro

-A smart contract indexer indexes smart contract transfer events and exposes an API to query them.
-The indexed data is stored into sqlite dbs (1 per contract + chain id).
+A smart contract indexer that indexes transfer events and exposes an API to query them.
+The indexed data is stored into a db.
+Tables are generated as needed per contract & chain id for each type of table that is needed.

-The purpose is to make it easier and faster to query event data.
+The purpose is to make it easier, faster and mainly **cheaper** to query event data.

 ## Support